canonical/alertmanager-k8s-operator/README.md

     juju add-model lma

-First deploy Prometheus following instructions from the its [repository](https://github.com/canonical/prometheus-operator).
+First deploy Prometheus following instructions from its [repository](https://github.com/canonical/prometheus-operator).
 You may also deploy Prometheus using [Charmhub](https://charmhub.io/)